| Appendix 5: Articles

 previous year's level of 2 kg, while per capita fish

 consumption has risen to 6.6 kg from 5 kg at the same period.
+In conclusion, I would like to reaffirm our commitment and

 determination to further advance the noble ideals and